Overview

 The Trust Accounting API applies rate limits to protect the stability of the platform for all tenants.
+Limits are typically enforced at the level of:- API key or tenant – per-tenant or per-key caps on request volume.

 - Endpoint category – stricter limits on heavy endpoints (for example, large exports).